Shillong Lajong FC: Formation and journey

 In 1983, the club played in the 3rd Division of the Shillong Sports Association League and was the champion, being promoted to the 2nd Division.
 Similarly in 1984 it was promoted to the First Division.
 Things started to change rapidly after the title clash for the Shillong Championship was inevitably poised against the Blue Max FC, another professionally organized club which later changed itself to Langsning SC of today.
 It was only in 1989 that Lajong FC finally annexed the championship for the first time.
 In 1990, Lajong FC became the Meghalaya Invitation Cup champion, beating Nabajyoti FC of Guwahati in the final, seven years after its maiden entry.

 In 2009, Lajong FC joined the I-League 2nd Division, which then was the second highest national league in India.
 After one season in the second division, Lajong was promoted to the I-League.
-Shillong Lajong gained promotion for the 2009–10 season, and had appointed former Salgaocar and East Bengal coach Stanley Rozario for their first season in then India's top flight.
+Shillong Lajong gained promotion for the 2009–10 season, and then appointed former Salgaocar and East Bengal coach Stanley Rozario for their first season in then India's top flight.
 They played their first match in I-League in 2009 and lost to JCT FC 1–5.
 In their first ever home match, they defeated Air India 3–0 in front of 30,000 people.
 In their second home match, they lost to Mohun Bagan 2–1, again in front of a home crowd of about 30,000.
 At the end of the I-League season, Shillong was relegated to the 2nd division, after finishing in last place.